Snob0w0/product-catalog-app/README.md

 ## AI usage

-I used Claude as an AI coding assistant during this assignment.

-I used it for technical guidance, implementation assistance, debugging, and reviewing alternative approaches while building the application.
+I used Claude for technical guidance, implementation assistance, debugging, and reviewing alternative approaches while building the application.
 I iteratively reviewed and tested the generated code and made the final decisions around the application structure, state management, API integration, and UI behaviour.